SoftMoonWebWare/syncdir.php/README.md

 - you can (further) sort your files by hand into the order you want using the mouse to drag and drop them.
 SyncDir can automatically remove existing track numbers from the destination filenames if you don’t want them.
 SyncDir can automatically add track numbers to the destination filenames in the order you arrange them, if you want.
+When auto-adding track numbers, tracks are numbered in-continuum; i.e. the order they play.
+If there are subfolders, the track numbers do *not* reset to “1” for each folder.
+This way, you can find the track displayed on your car radio, no matter how many folders deep, with relative ease.
+Otherwise, create each subfolder individually.

 # Options:
+- archive mode on/off
 - check subfolders
 - check file ages
 - case-sensitive
+- show file sizes
 - look for similar files
 - preserve file creation time
 - sort files alphabetically when copying
-- comingle (or not) folders with files when sorting
+- co-mingle (or not) folders with files when sorting
 - remove existing track numbers
 - add track numbers
 - track number increment (when automatically adding track numbers)